MridulDhiman/MridulDhiman/README.md

 Repos I'm currently working on:

-- <a href='https://github.com/codeshardlabs/user-feed-cdc'>user-feed-cdc</a>: Implement user feed using debezium based change data capture and KFC stack
+- <a href='https://github.com/codeshardlabs/user-feed-cdc'>user-feed-cdc</a>: Implement user feed using debezium based change data capture

 Actively Committed Repos(since last month):

-- <a href='https://github.com/codeshardlabs/user-feed-cdc'>user-feed-cdc</a>: Implement user feed using debezium based change data capture and KFC stack
+- <a href='https://github.com/codeshardlabs/user-feed-cdc'>user-feed-cdc</a>: Implement user feed using debezium based change data capture
 - <a href='https://github.com/codeshardlabs/multi-file-collab'>multi-file-collab</a>: scalable socket.io server for realtime collaboration using redis kv store for room management, redis pub/sub for scaling websockets, bullmq queue and workers for flushing realtime code state to db.
 - <a href='https://github.com/codeshardlabs/codeshard'>codeshard</a>: Collaborative Code Editor  where user can create, edit and view frontend and server side code snippets directly on your browser.
 Users can join room and collaborate to see realtime updates.
 - <a href='https://github.com/MridulDhiman/vulcan'>vulcan</a>: simple scaffolding tool in go